 Should any part of this agreement be found by an appropriate authority to be void or against public policy, such part is to be deleted but the contract, as so amended, is to remain in full force and effect.

 - c.
 In the event of a dispute as to the reasonableness of any fee due and owing (as opposed to the mere collection of a fee), the client has the option of referring the matter to the Colorado Bar Association Fee Dispute Resolution Committee (or like organization by whatever name) (303-860-1112 or 800-332-6736).
-Alternatively, a Louisiana client may refer the matter to the Louisiana State Bar Association Legal Fee Dispute Resolution Program in New Orleans (504-566-1600 or 800-421-5722) and a Texas client may refer the matter to the nearest Bar Association that handles fee disputes.
+Alternatively, a Louisiana client may refer the matter to the Louisiana State Bar Association Legal Fee Dispute Resolution Program in New Orleans (504-566-1600 or 800-421-5722).